sashabryl/fastapi-physics/README.md

 ## Testing
 Well, if you want to run tests, you first have to prepare you testing database in this way:
-* Run migrations is it as shown above
+* Run migrations in it as shown above
 * Add two users: first, with username test_user (id should be 1), and second, test_admin (id = 2)
 * Run ```pytest```